manelpuig/rUBot_mecanum_ws/Documentation/01_rubot_model_control.md

 Here we have first to design the project world, for exemple a maze from where our rUBot mecanum has to navigate autonomously.

-There is a very useful and simple tool to design a proper world: "Building editor" in gazebo.
+There is a very useful and simple tool to design a proper world: "**Building editor**" in gazebo.

 Open gazebo as superuser:
 ```shell